 Ez = No

 Mesedez = Please

 Eskerrik asko = Thank you

-Catalan is the language of Catalonia, Valencia (there known as Valencian language), the Balearic Islands (including Majorca), and small populations in France and Sardinia, Italy.
+Catalan is the language of Catalonia, Valencia (there known as the Valencian language), the Balearic Islands (including Majorca), and small populations in France and Sardinia, Italy.
 It is also the sole language of the small country of Andorra.
 This region is along the east coast of Spain, so you will not be surprised to see French influence in the vocabulary.
 About 9 million people speak Catalan worldwide, with half of those learning it as their first language.
-If you visit Barcelona, you will notice the street signs in Catalan as well as hear it often in the streets.
+If you visit Barcelona, you will notice the street signs in Catalan and hear it often in the streets.
 Here are some basic phrases in Catalan.

 Hola/Bon dia = Hello

 Sí = Yes